Boundary null controllability of degenerate heat equation as the limit of internal controllability: Internal null Controllability for the degenerate problem

 \section{Internal null Controllability for the degenerate problem}

-The aim of this section is to obtain a family $(\yep,\fep)_{\ep>0}$ of solutions to the null distributed control problem \eqref{dcp}.
-In order to do that, we will first define some weights that does not vanish at $t=0$, then we will prove an observability inequality with these weights, which will allow us to solve the control problem \eqref{dcp}.
+The aim of this section is to obtain a family $(\yep,\fep)_{\ep >0}$ of solutions to the internal null problem \eqref{dcp}.
+In order to do that, we will first define some weights that does not vanish at $t=0$, using them to prove a certain observability inequality.
+It will allow us to solve the control problem \eqref{dcp}.